sanyassyed/DataEngineering_Retail_ETL_Pipeline/docs/project_creation.md

         * RDS: All the tables except for the inventory tables are stored in the Postgres DB in AWS RDS.
 The tables will be refreshed every day and updated with the newest data for sales data, so in order to get the newest data, you need to run ETL processes every day.
         * S3 Bucket: The single Inventory table is stored in an S3 bucket, every day there will be a new file containing the newest data dump into the S3 bucket.
 BUT, be aware that the inventory table usually only records the inventory data at the end of each week, so usually each week you can only see one entry for each item each warehouse (Please go to your RAW schema in Snowflake to explore the data).
 But you also need to ingest the inventory file from the S3 bucket every day.
 * Tables:
-    * View the raw data schema [here](./Tables.xlsx) In this sheet, you can see there are several tables correlated to the customer; these tables' schema is arranged horizontally.
-This means when you are doing ETL consider putting integrate all these tables into one customer dimension table.
+    * View the raw data schema [here](./Tables.xlsx)
+    * In this sheet, you can see there are several tables correlated to the customer; these tables' schema is arranged horizontally.
+    * This means when you are doing ETL consider putting integrate all these tables into one customer dimension table.
+* Find more info about eda instructions and data background [here](./eda_and_data_description.pdf)

 ### EDA
-* Explore the dataset from the following aspects:
+* Explore the dataset from the following aspects: sql code [here](../script/snowflake/2_eda.sql)
     * SQL commands to do the following can be found here [Midterm_Retail_Project/2_eda](../script/snowflake/2_eda.sql)
     * The earliest and latest date of the sales and inventory (you need to join date_dim to see the exact date instead of date id)
     * Row numbers of each table